emilianotisato/nova-tinymce/readme.md

     }
 ```

-By default, the editor comes with default options and the image without the filemanager.
+By default, the editor comes with some basic options and the image management without the filemanager (pure base64 encodign into your database text column).

 You can use custome options like this:

 ```php